|

 interior.
 In the

-following, we use again pdb2vol to create a low-resolution map from
+following, we use again pdb2vol to create a low-resolution

 the bead model, but this